Axway/open-banking-docs/content/en/docs/deployment/prerequisites.md

 #### Storage

 Cloud providers have different storage types that are optimised for various workloads.
-Customers will have a variety of different workload needs depending on components in the OBA they adopted.
+Customers will have a variety of different workload needs depending on components of Axway Open Banking they adopted.

 For example: